foo-dogsquared/remote-repo-author-viewer/README.md

 Want to view profiles quickly when visiting some developer-oriented websites?
 Here's one way to do that.

+## How to build?
+The popup files are stored in `src/popup` and the finished files will be in `dist/` directory with the icons and the `manifest.json`.

+To build the popup files, just enter `npm run build:popup`.

 ## To-dos / User stories
 - It should able to detect reserved words for each site in case account URLs and their URL of the reserve words are the same origin
 - Add support for [GitLab](https://gitlab.com) and [GitLab pages](https://about.gitlab.com/product/pages/)